DaniCol/TweetPopularityPrediction/kubernetes/README.md

 ### On Intercell

-Attention: You should be connected to "eduroam" Wi-Fi to get everything running smootly
+Warning : You should be connected to "eduroam" Wi-Fi to get everything running smootly

 - Open a first terminal
   - Connect to the frontal server of the Intercell cluster : `ssh cpusdi1_22@phome.metz.supelec.fr`